 Acupuncture has very few side effects (minor bruising is rare but possible) and can be combined with any other healthcare therapy.

 The number of treatments needed depends on the individual.
-A person with a chronic condition may need one to two treatments a week over several months.
-An acute problem normally improves after 4 to 8 sessions.
+A person with a chronic condition may need one to two treatments weekly over several months.
+An acute problem normally improves after 4 to 8 sessions. Â At GWCIM you will be scheduled for a 90 min Initial Intake session. Â Your practitioners will explain the course of treatment and suggest a number and frequency of 60-minute Follow-up sessions.
+We offer packages of 5 and 10 sessions with discounts.

 Chinese Medicine Herbs